arlandfran/the-beginners-gambit/README.md

 A custom form is located on the About page and allows for users to send feedback about the site and its contents.
 All required fields are validated and there is a file input for screenshots.

+### Feature Backlog

+- Dark mode - Currently no reliable CSS-only methods, need Javascript to implement.
+- SVG animations - Some illustrations would benefit from animations and SVG's are relatively easy to animate using CSS animations.
+- SVG optimizations - SVG's can be further optimized by removing redundant SVG paths and serving SVG's with Gzip compression, improving page load times.

 ## testing

 external links open in a new tab